CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 With derived design goals, we implemented \sysname{} (Figure \ref{fig:system}), an AI-powered design tool that supports graphic designers in coming up with novel design ideas by recombining reference images in early-stage conceptual ideation. \sysname{} mainly consists of a mood board where users can import reference images and select what they like about the reference.
-When the image is imported, the system extracts keywords from it according to the four categories defined in the formative study (Section ~\ref{ref:channels}).
+When the user imports a new image, the system extracts keywords according to the four categories defined in the formative study (Section ~\ref{ref:channels}) so that users can choose among them.
 This helps users easily discover and select keywords (DG 1).
-Selected keywords are then displayed on the mood board along with the images. \sysname{} offers further keyword recommendations based on the keywords users have added on the board or their specific selections (DG 2).
-Also, when the user chooses a set of keywords that they want to recombine, the system generates multiple drafts with diverse ways of combining them (DG 3).
-All of the system-generated images are produced in line sketches with one-line descriptions so that users can further reinterpret by themselves (DG 4).
+Selected keywords are then displayed on the mood board along with the images. \sysname{} offers further keyword recommendations based on the keywords users have added to the board or their specific selections (DG 2).
+Also, when the user chooses a set of keywords to recombine, the system generates multiple drafts with diverse ways of combining them (DG 3).
+All system-generated recombination outputs are produced in line sketches with one-line descriptions so that users can further reinterpret by themselves (DG 4).